 When stuck behind a six-prime, you need to be patient and direct your attention elsewhere.
 There is one weakness of a six-prime and that is in the amount of checkers it takes to create.
 Each point needs at least two checkers to form the prime.
 That means 12 of 15 checkers are tied up in the six-prime.
 This leaves your opponent with only three checkers for further manoeuvring.
 Their options are limited especially if they are trying to maintain the prime.
 This leaves you with a few turns to create a barricade of your own.
 Once the six-prime breaks down, it’s a new ball game, and the advantage can swing quickly because your opponent can now find themselves with a timing disadvantage.

 The ideal place for building a six-prime is obviously in your home board, particularly if you’ve managed to hit whilst building the prime.
 You can then take your time and you’re your remaining three checkers forward, hopefully deep within your home board.
 If you then carefully consider your bearing off strategy you will be a strong favourite to win.

 Outer board primes

 If you are building a prime outside of your home board be aware of your remaining checkers and try to keep them in the centre of the board as builders.
-Also be aware of your timing, you don’t want to be in a position where you are forced to break up your prime and a scattered trail of blots.
+Also, be aware of your own timing, you don’t want to be in a position where you are forced to break up your prime and a scattered trail of blots.
 Primes are a great weapon to have at your disposal, but they need to be managed carefully.
-One slip in timing can see a favoured possible crumble and the game turn in an instant.
+One slip in timing can see a favourable position crumble and the game turn in an instant.